lostintangent/gitdoc/README.md

 - `GitDoc > AI: Model` - Specifies the AI model to use when generating commit messages.
 This setting only applies when `GitDoc > AI: Enabled` is set to `true`.
 Defaults to `gpt-4o`.

 - `GitDoc > AI: Custom Instructions` - Specifies custom instructions to use when generating commit messages (e.g. use conventional commit syntax, use emojis).
 This setting only applies when `GitDoc > AI: Enabled` is set to `true`."

+- `GitDoc > AI: Use Emojis` - Specifies whether to prepend AI-generated commit messages with an emoji.
+This setting only applies when `GitDoc > AI: Enabled` is set to `true`.
+Defaults to `false`.